Tavares scores in OT as Islanders rally past Red Wings, 4-3 - Philly

+DETROIT (AP) - If this was John Tavares' final game with the New York Islanders, he certainly made it memorable.

-DETROIT (AP) - John Tavares scored 3:16 into overtime as the New York Islanders rallied for a 4-3 victory over the Detroit Red Wings in the season finale on Saturday night.
+Tavares scored 3:16 into overtime as the Islanders rallied for a 4-3 victory over the Detroit Red Wings in the season finale on Saturday night.

-Tavares, set to be a free agent in the offseason, snapped a wrist shot past Red Wings goalie Jared Coreau on the stick side.
+Tavares, set to be a free agent in the offseason, broke down the left wing and snapped a wrist shot past Red Wings goalie Jared Coreau on the stick side.

+The New York captain, who has repeatedly said he hopes to remain with the only franchise he's played for, downplayed any suggestion that it might be his last goal as an Islander, while still savoring the moment.

+"I think it's just a good feeling to win and when you get the winner, it makes it feel a little extra special," Tavares said.
+"Just a good way to finish the year."

 Mathew Barzal had two assists for the Islanders to give him 63, tying Bryan Trottier's franchise record for a rookie set in 1975-76.
 It also tied Barzal with Penguins star Sidney Crosby (2005-06) for the second-most in the NHL by a rookie since the 1983-84 season.
 Joe Juneau leads that list with 70 for Boston in 1992-93.